hth313/OS4/doc/reference.rst

 Ensure environment
 ==================

-Some code may require certain optional hardware to be available to work properly.
+Some code may require certain optional hardware to be available for correct operation.
 These routines allow for testing such requirements and give a sensible error if the resource is not present.

 **ensureDrive**